mvolkmann/blog/src/swift/swift-lang.md

 TODO: Are non-escaping closures handled in an optimized way that discards their context after the function returns?

-When an escaping closure reference `self`, typically the closure parameter list should be preceded by `[weak self]` so the object that uses the escaping closure can be garbage collected when there are no longer references to it.
+When an escaping closure references `self`, typically the closure parameter list should be preceded by `[weak self]`.
+This enables the object that uses the escaping closure can be garbage collected when there are no longer references to it.
+The type of `self` will be optional inside the closure, so all references to it will have to account for the possibility of it being `nil`.

 ## Stopping Execution